Bombing of Rabaul (November 1943): Japanese attacks on Bougainville

+Major carrier attacks on Rabaul, disabling of the Japanese surface fleet

-With the fate of the landing in the balance, Halsey ordered his carriers, under command of Rear-Admiral Frederick Sherman, to steam north through the night of 4–5 November to get within range of Rabaul for a daybreak raid on the base.
+With the fate of the landing in the balance, Halsey ordered his carriers, under command of Rear Admiral Frederick C. Sherman, to steam north through the night of 4/5 November to get within range of Rabaul for a daybreak raid on the base.
 Approaching behind the cover of a weather front, Sherman launched all 97 of his available aircraft against the target, leaving no aircraft behind for combat air patrol over his ships.
 The aircrews were ordered to damage as many warships as possible, rather than attempting to achieve a sinking.
 Aircraft from airfields on Barakoma and the recently captured Vella Lavella were sent out to sea to rendezvous with the carrier force to provide it with some measure of protection.

+On 5th November, the air raid on Rabaul began.
 The daybreak Navy air bombing of Rabaul was followed up an hour later with an Army Air Force raid by 27 B-24 Liberator heavy bombers of the Fifth Air Force, escorted by 58 P-38s.
-By the end of the attacks six of the seven Japanese cruisers at Rabaul had been damaged, four of them heavily.
+By the end of the attacks, six of the seven Japanese cruisers at Rabaul had been damaged, four of them heavily.
 Atago suffered near misses by three 500 lb bombs that caused severe damage and killed 22 crewmen, including her captain.
 Maya was hit by one bomb above one of her engine rooms, causing heavy damage and killing 70 crewmen.
 Mogami was hit by one 500 lb bomb and set afire, causing heavy damage and killing 19 crewmen.
 Takao was hit by two 500 lb bombs, causing heavy damage and killing 23 crewmen.
 Chikuma was slightly damaged by several near-misses.
 One bomb struck near Agano, which damaged an anti-aircraft gun and killed one crewman.
 Three destroyers were also lightly damaged.

 The strike had been a stunning success, effectively neutralizing Koga's cruisers as a threat to the Bougainville mission.
-Under the threat of additional airstrikes most of the Japanese warships departed for Truk the next day, practically ending Japanese naval presence in the area.
+Under the threat of additional airstrikes, most of the Japanese warships departed for Truk the next day, practically ending Japanese naval presence in the area.
 Losses among the attacking aircraft were light.

-Two days later an additional carrier unit, Task Group 50.3 (TG 50.3) of the U.S. 5th Fleet, reached Halsey, arriving on 7 November.
+Two days later an additional carrier unit, Task Group 50.3 of the U.S. 5th Fleet, reached Halsey, arriving on 7 November.
 These ships were among the first wave of newly built U.S. Navy warships and had only recently become operational.
-Commanded by Rear Adm.
-Alfred E. Montgomery, the task group consisted of the fleet carriers Essex and Bunker Hill and the light carrier Independence.
-Halsey used Montgomery's ships as well as TF 38 in a combined strike against Rabaul on 11 November.
+Commanded by Rear Admiral Alfred E. Montgomery, the task group consisted of the fleet carriers Essex and Bunker Hill and the light carrier Independence.
+Halsey used Montgomery's ships as well as Task Force 38 (TF 38) in a combined strike against Rabaul on 11 November.
 Sherman launched his strike from near Green Island, northwest of Bougainville, which attacked in bad weather at about 08:30.
 After its return, TF 38 retired to the south without being detected.
 Montgomery launched from the Solomon Sea 160 mi southeast of Rabaul.